adambabs/Limit-Order-Book-Implementation/README.md

 Function reducing the orders sizes.

 ### 6. book.add()
-Function adding orders to the book size
+Function adding orders to the book size.

+### 7. book.sort()
+Function sorting orders in the book by their price.